Struggling to support partner

 he has tried a few but a lot made him feel exhausted.
 Do you know any with not too many side effects?

-We're not allowed to give medical advice here (rule 13), so I didn't recommend any specific antidepressants or other medications.
+We're not allowed to give medical advice here (rule 13), which is why I didn't recommend any specific antidepressants or other medications in my previous replies.

 But if your partner is currently without medications - or doesn't feel that any current medications are helping enough, or feels that he's experiencing issues with side-effects - then I'd definitely recommend that he talks to his GP again, to explore other options.